 Also, check that info in your hosting account area and ask the host to update the login, if it is incorrect and was indeed overwritten during the migration.

-If your site was already converted to HTTPS, ensure that a new SSL certificate has been issued at your new host prior to migration.
+If your site was already converted to HTTPS, ensure that a new SSL certificate has been issued at your new host.

 When you delete your site from CloudFlare, your original host certificate should still keep your HTTPS status active.